 The lifespan of the file is up to 30 days without any activity.
 You can also upload files without signing into the service, and there is a mode for private upload so that only you can view those files.

 You can select photos, videos, audio or documents or anything else you like.
-Once the file is uploaded, the file sharing link is automatically generated, and you can share it across your social media accounts.
+Once you upload the file, the file sharing link will automatically generate.
+And you can share it across your social media accounts.

 Responding to user queries, Zippyshare has recently launched a beta uploader where you can use a downloader tool to upload your files on to the system.

-Zippyshare is one of my personal favorites that I often use it to download my files both on my PC and smartphone.
+Zippyshare is one of my personal favorites.
+I often use it to download my files both on my PC and smartphone.

 File sharing sites faced significant DDOS attacks back in the day.
 Megashare got taken down by the authorities a couple of years ago.
 Mega is back in their second iteration after its founder, Kim Dotcom got arrested a couple of years ago due to piracy charges.

 Megashare is now Mega, with a much simplified and cleaner version, and a complete cloud interface.
-All uploads and download happen on the web browser interface and offers users up to 50 GB free storage.
+All uploads and download happen on the web browser interface and offers users up to 50 GB free file hosting.

 Mega prioritizes privacy, and keeps all your files secure with end-to-end encryption.
 If that doesn’t satisfsy you, you can also get a pro account starting from 5 pounds a month and all the way up to 30 pounds a month, and offering anywhere between 200 GB to 8 TB of storage.